Bbalduzz/Valorant-Account-Creator/README.md

 This is a Python GUI application useful to create new valorant accounts in a matter of seconds with random credentials.

+🎈 If have any question or problem join the discord: [https://discord.gg/6AEdmkXUbS](https://discord.gg/6AEdmkXUbS)

 ### About
 - GUI application and exeguible: easy to use and good looking
 - it uses the selenium module